 where $L_\mathrm{IC}(\mathbf{u},\mathbf{\theta})$ is the mean squared error between $\mathbf{u}$ at time 0 and \cref{eq:reaction:diffusion:IC} evaluated at the grid points.
 Finally, we use $\lambda_\mathrm{PDE} = 10$ and $\lambda_\mathrm{IC} = 100$ for $\sigma=0.05$, and $\lambda_\mathrm{PDE} = 100$ and $\lambda_\mathrm{IC} = 1000$ for $\sigma=0.01$.

-We use the \ac{BASIS} algorithm~\cite{wu2018bayesian} to sample the posterior distribution of $\mathbf{\theta} = (x_0, y_0)$, with parameters $\beta_\text{BASIS}=0.2$, $\gamma_\text{BASIS} = 1$, $l_{max}=1$ and 256 samples.
+We use the \ac{BASIS} algorithm~\citep{wu2018bayesian} to sample the posterior distribution of $\mathbf{\theta} = (x_0, y_0)$, with parameters $\beta_\text{BASIS}=0.2$, $\gamma_\text{BASIS} = 1$, $l_{max}=1$ and 256 samples.
+Each sample is computed with 20000 epochs of the Adam optimizer with learning rate $\SI{e-3}{}$ and required approximately $\SI{8}{\minute}$ on a consumer-grade laptop and $\SI{2.3}{\minute}$ on a A100 GPU.
 The posterior distribution of the initial position $\mathbf{\theta} = (x_0, y_0)$ given the data is computed for different values of $\sigma$ in both cases 1 and 2.
 Samples of these distributions are shown in \cref{fig:reaction:diffusion:samples}.
 A higher value of $\sigma$ means less trust in the data, hence a higher uncertainty in $\mathbf{\theta}$.
 Using samples from these posterior distributions, we can reconstruct the field $u_f$ at $t=T$ and evaluate their uncertainties by using

 where $P(\mathbf{\theta} | \mathcal{D})$ is the posterior distribution of $\mathbf{\theta}$ given the data $\mathcal{D}$, and $g(\mathbf{\theta},\mathcal{D})$ is the \ac{ODIL} solution of the inverse problem.
 Contours of the probability density of the concentration field at $t=T$ are shown on \cref{fig:reaction:diffusion:results}.
 In both cases, the predictions are consistent with the ground-truth values, and the uncertainties in the contours are larger when the confidence in the data is lower, i.e.\ when $\sigma$ is larger.
 Furthermore, the reconstruction of the 0.5 contours have a much lower uncertainty than the contours at 0.1 levels.
 This is consistent with the data being measured around a threshold $\tau = 0.5$, thus the inferred concentration field at time $T$ has much more spatial information around these values.